How-To: Hide Vista Partition from XP with NeoGrub!

 One of the biggest problems that faces dual-booters is data corruption on many different fronts.
 While using proper dual-boot techniques and going by the book can avoid most forms of data corruption, there are some things that you can't just work around, especially if it's considered a "feature" by Microsoft...
 One such "feature" is that those dual-booting Windows XP and Windows Vista will find that every time they boot into XP, they'll lose all their Vista system restore points - because XP "intelligently" detects them as being corrupt XP system restore profiles.
 So much for painless dual-booting.
 Even Vista's "Complete Backup" feature is decimated by the very existence of XP on the same computer - and having them on separate hard drives doesn't help!

-Unfortunately, there is no solution to this.
-Microsoft acknowledges the issue - but provides absolutely no hint, clue, or even whiff of a hotfix though it would seem that this isn't something difficult for them to patch.
-The advice has been to either not dual-boot at all, run XP in a virtual machine, or else encrypt the Vista hard drive - a feature that has more bugs than the rest of Vista put together.
-But don't worry, we have a (free and easy!) solution for you!
+Unfortunately, there is no guaranteed solution to this.
+Microsoft acknowledges the issue – and provides a possible fix in the form of a registry patch for XP ( http://support.microsoft.com/kb/926185 ) though this isn’t something that works for everybody.
+The advice has been either not to dual-boot at all, run XP in a virtual machine, or else encrypt the Vista hard drive – a feature that has more bugs than the rest of Vista put together.
+But don’t worry, we have a couple of (free and easy!) solutions for you!

 1. If you don't already have it, download and install EasyBCD.